saadmaster-sec/Elevate-Labs-Cybersecurity-Internship/README.md

-# Elevate Labs Cyber Security Internship — Cohort #17
+# Elevate Labs Cyber Security Internship

 Daily task submissions for the Elevate Labs Cyber Security Internship.
 Each folder below contains the objective, methodology, results, and findings for that day's task.